jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It was a good deal.
 The growing peace returned civilization to western Europe.
 Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
 Since the kings did such a good job, society happily recognized them as heroes, or "Protagonist Kings."

 This was the start of the "noble divine right to rule."
+Believe it or not, divine nobility was a big upgrade.
+The Roman Empire fell apart because its generals kept fighting each other to be Emperor.
+Rome had on average a civil war every four years.
+Making political power "divine" in the new European kingdoms may have excluded the common people from having a say, but it at least stopped anyone with an army sending the country into chaos.

-The kings weren't bad guys.
-They had many battle scars to prove it.
+And, the divine kings took their job seriously.
+They stepped up to defend their people, and had many battle scars to prove it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+<a href="https://gfycat.com/ifr/WarmJubilantIrrawaddydolphin" target="_blank" class="button small">Reader</a>

 _You'd believe in holy kings too if barbarians, Vandals, or Vikings were at your doorstep.
 Credit: [Vikings](https://en.wikipedia.org/wiki/Vikings_(2013_TV_series))_